IBM/bee-travels-istio/README.md

    $ kubectl get vs -o yaml
    ```

-7. Use Bee Travel's service graph to confirm that all traffic is being sent to the version 1 services.
+7. Use Bee Travel's service graph to confirm that all traffic is being sent to the `v1` services.
 ![v1](readme_images/v1.png)

 8. We will now route all traffic to the `v2` services by applying a new set of virtual service rules.